CollinToth/pitfall-games/docs/software_requirements_specification.md

 1. Level design
     1. Levels shall be completable by the playable character crossing an endpoint on the stage.
 1. Controls
+    1. The game shall have a pause menu.
     1. The game's controls shall be shown to the player before entering the first level and on the pause menu.
     1. The platformer game shall implement a playable character and have that character move in response to input from the user.
 1. Interactions
     1. The game shall have a basic enemy with the ability to interact with the playable character.
+    1. The playable character shall respawn on death.

 # Non-Functional Requirements